-There are a few ways to tell, one is if it feels brittle and crunchy and overly dry, another more obvious reason is if it’s falling out or si starting to peel away from the door.
+There are a few ways to tell if yours needs replacing, one is if it feels brittle and crunchy or overly dry, and another more obvious reason is if it’s falling out or is starting to peel away from the door.

-Another way to tell If your gasket needs replacing and it’s not peeling away yet, but you are getting an air seepage and can’t see where, if that’s the case you can try a little trick to find out if it’s still good or needs replacing, try putting a piece of paper between the closed door and pull, if it comes out to easy you have a problem and need to change it.
+Another way to tell If your wood-burning appliance door gasket needs replacing is if you may be noticing an air seepage through the edge of the door, sometimes it can be difficult to see, if that’s the case you can try a little trick below to find out if it’s still good or needs replacing,

 How do I know what size of wood stove door gasket to buy?

-So to get started if you have the owner manual for your stove you should be able to find the correct information about your gasket inside, if it doesn’t tell you the size that’s ok because you will have the make, model, and information like the manufacturer’s phone number and email or websites than manual, try and contact them about getting the original gasket, an email should suffice to get the necessary information.
+So to get started if you have the owner manual that came with your stove you should be able to find the correct information about your gasket size you can look inside the manual and you will see the make, model, and information like the manufacturer’s phone number and email or website in that manual, try and contact them about getting the original gasket, an email should suffice to get the necessary information.

-Now If you don’t have the owner’s manual I would suggest looking on the back of your wood stove to find the certification label that is black in color, this label shows the make and model of the stove among many other details like clearances to combustibles, the year it was manufactured, etc.
+Now If you don’t have the owner’s manual I would suggest looking on the back of your wood stove to find the certification label that is black with gold or silver letters in most cases, the certification label shows the make and model of the wood stove among many other details like clearances to combustibles, the year it was manufactured, etc.

 So once you have found the make and model you can look online for the correct wood stove door gasket from the original manufacturer’s website or ask your local fireplace store if they have it.